How to Select the Right Mediator

 - Setting: Where does the mediator like to hold the meditation sessions, in their office over Zoom or hybrid?

 - Cost: What are the mediator’s rates?
 If hourly, is there a minimum charge?
-How do you pay the fees?

 - Results: What do you expect from the mediator?